jawaher-alqotym/Django_Project_1/README.md

 - Create a form with form validation.
 - Apply CRUD operations on the database. (**Note**: You have to use **all** the following function .all(), .get(), .delete(), and .save())

-### Optional Requirements
-- Use new features to customize your Admin page.